espena/pagesign/README.md

 _fingerprint_ : The fingerprint for the signing key.
 Must exist in GPG keychain.

-_comments_ : Text template of the information comment block to be inserted immediately before the <html> start tag.
+_comments_ : Text template of the information comment block to be inserted immediately before the &lt;html&gt; start tag.
              The tag {keyinfo} can be used anywhere in this text file to output basic information of the signing key.

 License: [GPL Version 3, 29 June 2007](LICENSE.md)